-I met this boy at Wuse Market, Abuja.
-As I was about to leave the market, he came to me, begging.
+I met this boy at Wuse market, Abuja.
+As I was about to leave the market, he came to me, begging for alms.

 There was something different about him though, the almajiris as the beggars were often referred to, were known to engage in a lot of mischief.
 Shoplifting to mention one is a norm amongst them.
 But this boy looked particularly innocent to me.
 He stayed from afar and I could barely hear what he was saying.